 BeachesThe waters around Eilat are relatively wave-free and safe.
-The small sharks are not particularly hungry for you, however, stepping on spiny sea urchins can be a major danger.
+The small sharks are not particularly hungry for you; however, stepping on spiny sea urchins can be a major danger.

-North Beach is a stony and sandy beach that starts in front of the Leonardo Eilat Hotel and extends as far eastward as the Dan Eilat Hotel and Herods Palace Hotel complex.
+North Beach is a stony and sandy beach that starts in front of the Leonardo Eilat Hotel and extends to the Dan Eilat Hotel and Herods Palace Hotel complex.
 Because it’s relatively free of coral and sea urchins, this is a good beach for swimming.
 The nicer part of the beach is at the end near the Dan and Herods Palace hotels.
 Water skis and boats can be rented, but make sure you know where you’re going, because you don’t have to ski very far to get into Jordanian or Egyptian territory and hot water.

 Coral Beach, which is a short drive or a no. 15 bus ride around the curve of the bay, is the best beach for snorkeling and diving.
 It’s blessed with coral reefs just offshore and lots of fish.
 Snorkeling equipment can be rented.
 Much of Coral Beach is now a nature preserve, perfect for both first-time and intermediate snorkeling and scuba diving.
-The best snorkeling is inside the actual Coral Beach Nature Reserve.
+The best snorkeling is inside the actual Coral Beach Nature Reserve (see below).

 Bird WatchingEilat is one of the best places on earth for bird-watching, due to its prime location on the Jordan Valley–Red Sea–Great African Rift Valley migration path between Europe and Africa.
 Migration times are twice a year: From September through November, the birds head south to Africa, and from March through May, they head back north to Europe.